- Paper and Forestry Products

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

-Timberwell Berhad, an investment holding company, engages in the forest management, harvesting, and timber marketing and trading businesses in Malaysia.
+Mentiga Corporation Berhad, an investment holding company, engages in the oil palm and durian plantation, timber extraction and trading, mining, logging, and other agricultural activities in Malaysia.